Halokavod/alx-system_engineering-devops/0x00-shell_basics/README.md

 2.This Script changes the working directory to the home directory 3.This script displays current directory contents in long format 4.This Script displays hidden files
-5.This script displays current directory contents
+5.This script displays current directory contents 6.This script creates a directory in the /tmp/ directory